Napa Valley Kids Activities!

 Yep.
 Apparently there are three geysers in the world with the Old Faithful designation.
 Who knew, right?

 We rolled up to Old Faithful in Calistoga, California in the early evening catching the tail end of her eruption.
 She goes off about every 30-40 minutes for around two-six minutes.
 And she’s incredible.
 You most likely have heard so much more about Old Faithful in Yellowstone National Park in Wyoming, but in my opinion…this one is better.

 There was one other couple there.
 That’s it.
 And we actually hung around after the first eruption and watched again…

 It was very cool.
 We hung around the 40 minutes or so and played bocce ball, read about the geyser, meandered the gift shop, and hung out with the goats and llamas.
 Yep!
 It was the most peaceful evening.
 If only I had packed us a picnic dinner too.

 Yes, Yellowstone does shoot higher and may seem mightier, but there are huge crowds.
 HUGE!
 There are so many people there and you have to stand back really far from the geyser and may have people standing directly in front of you.
 In Calistoga, you were right up close and personal with Old Faithful.
 It was just a different experience all together.
 One that I will remember for a very long time and would highly recommend.

 Have you been to Napa?
+Did you find Napa Valley kid friendly?
 Let me know what y’all think!

 Save & Pin for Later!